You Can Learn to Garden in Central Texas

 In the pages of my site, you will find plant recommendations for Central Texas.
 In addition to my own personal recommendations, you'll find that I have added two designations to some of the plants in my list.
-One designation for plants that have proven their worth here are Texas Superstar plants.
-Texas A&M scientists have tested these and proven that they all tough and easy care for our area.
+One designation for plants that have proven their worth here is the Texas Superstar plants.
+Texas A&M scientists have tested these and proven that they are tough and easy to care for in our area.
 You can learn more about these at www.Texassuperstar.com.
 There is even a searchable database there that you can search by your ZIP Code.
-The other designation are the Earth-Kind plants.
-Under the direction of Texas A&M University's horticultural department, horticultural experts, including Master Gardeners conducted tests to see which plants could earn the Earth-Kind designation.
-I have been to the field where some of the roses were tested and I can tell you that these tests were very severe.
+The other designation is the Earth-Kind plants.
+Under the direction of Texas A&M University's horticultural department, plant experts, including Master Gardeners, conducted tests to see which plants could earn the Earth-Kind designation.
+I have been to the field where some of the roses were tested and I can tell you that these tests were severe.
 During a very hot and dry summer, these roses were not given any supplementary water, yet they still bloomed well.
 I even took one little rose home with me to test myself in my garden.
 I am sorry to say that it did not make the cut.
-To be an Earth-Kind plant you must be very tough and easy care indeed!
+An Earth-Kind plant must be very tough and easy to care for indeed!
 You can learn more about them by going to the website http://aggie-horticulture.tamu.edu/EarthKind/.
 Many of the photos used on the following pages were used by permission of the Aggie horticultural people from the websites cited above.

 View Handout on Gardening Year Round|

 Fall Gardening Notes

 Read this article on possible danger of asbestos in vermiculite.

 Read my new eBook, Cool-Season Gardening in Central Texas.
 This book is a guide to gardening in the cool,